whitek2/portfolio-site/README.md

 # hugo-starter

+This repository contains a template that uses [Netlify](https://www.netlify.com/), [Hugo](https://gohugo.io/), and the [PaperMod](https://github.com/adityatelange/hugo-PaperMod) Hugo theme.
+Read the the `README.md` file below for step-by-step instructions to get a personal portfolio website up and running.

+## Step 1: Deploy this template

+To start using this template, deploy it to [Netlify](https://www.netlify.com/) with the button below.

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/allegheny-college-junior-innovators/hugo-starter)

+You will need to create an account if you don't have one, and link your GitHub account.

-This template uses [Netlify](https://www.netlify.com/), [Hugo](https://gohugo.io/), and the [PaperMod](https://github.com/adityatelange/hugo-PaperMod) Hugo theme.
-You can use the button above to instantly create a new repository based off of this one, and deploy it to Netlify for free.
+This button will cause Netlify to authenticate with GitHub and create a new repository based off of this template, and then set up deployment through Netlify's hosting services.

-The following values should be configured or removed in your deployed instance of this template.
+## Step 2: Set your URL

+Now that you have your website set up on Netlify, click on the "Deploys" tab and view the most recent deploy -- that is the template itself being built!
+To visit your new website, look under the "Deploys for ..." header for a link ending in `netlify.app`.
+You can visit that link and see the base template.

+However, that link is not the most useful or memorable web address -- let's change it to something better!
+In Netlify, navigate to the "Site settings" tab (it is at the very end of the navigation bar at the top).
+Then, click the "Change site name" button and enter a better url for your site, like your name.

+Once you have done that, you can navigate back to the Deploys tab or look at the top of the Site settings for the new link to your website; save that link as you'll want to enter it as the `baseURL` value in a later step, and share it with your network.

+## Step 3: Customize your website

+Navigate to the "Deploys" tab in Netlify again, and look for the GitHub link under the "Deploys for ..." header.
+Click that, and you'll be navigated to the repository that Netlify created for you!
+Now, edit the files in this repository to set the contents of your website.
+The following values and files should be configured or removed.

+> If you're in a hurry, hit `.` when you're on the main repository page on GitHub and a web instance of VSCode will open.
+You can use this editor to edit files, make commits, and view the README, although you cannot run any terminal commands.

 In `config.toml`: